Sentiment Analysis Report

 click to toggle

 Workers adapted, internet improved, and a powerful realization crystallized: commute-free life was transformative.
-On r/phcareers, "never going back" posts proliferated.
 Workers calculated savings of ₱5,000–15,000/month on transport, food, and clothing — significant when BPO entry salaries range from ₱18,000–25,000.
-"Naranasan ko na ang buhay na walang commute" (I've experienced life without commuting) captured the mood.

 click to expand

 FIRB's pandemic WFH allowances expired April 1, 2022, requiring PEZA-registered companies to bring workers back or forfeit tax holidays.
 Online discourse exploded.
-The framing was stark: "Balik opisina para kanino?
-Para sa mga may-ari ng building?"
-(Back to office for whom?
-For the building owners?).
 After IBPAP lobbying, a 70/30 compromise (70% onsite, 30% WFH) emerged in September 2022.

 click to expand